Giancarlo Stanton Player Props: Yankees vs. Braves

 Giancarlo Stanton At The Plate

-- Stanton has picked up a hit in 39 of 68 games this season, with multiple hits 13 times.
+- Stanton has reached base via a hit in 39 games this year (of 69 played), and had multiple hits in 13 of those games.

-- Stanton has had at least one RBI in 38.2% of his games this season (26 of 68), with more than one RBI 12 times (17.6%).
-He has also accounted for three or more of his team's runs in five contests.
+- Stanton has driven in a run in 26 games this season (37.7%), including 12 games with more than one RBI (17.4%).
+He has also driven in three or more of his team's runs in five contests.

-- In 41.2% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (5.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.